-Medical Waste Collection Event & Kiosk Waiver Forms
+Waste Medications Collection Event & Kiosk Waiver Forms

-Waiver from Household Hazardous Waste Requirements for Residential Waste Medication Collection Event
+- Waiver for a One-Time Residential Waste Medication Collection Event

 Use this form to apply for a waiver from hazardous waste management requirements if your municipality or organization plans to participate in the next National Prescription Drug Take Back Day or hold another one-time collection event for waste medications from private residences.

-Waiver from Household Hazardous Waste Requirements for Permanent Residential Waste Medication Kiosk
+- Waiver for a Permanent Residential Waste Medication Kiosk at a Police Station

-Use this form to apply for a waiver from hazardous waste management requirements if your municipality or organization plans to establish a permanent collection kiosk for waste medications from private residences.
+Use this form to apply for a waiver from hazardous waste management requirements if your municipality plans to establish a permanent collection kiosk for waste medications from private residences.